Looming Waters

 Today, the CIBA, the old textile dye factory that stands in front of the muddy waters and grass expanse of the Parc Fluvial del Besòs, has become a feminist cultural centre.
 Across from it, in the corner, sits a bar, eerily named Bar Mississippi.
 The bar’s owner, a middle aged man from Zhejiang province, rearranges the terrace chairs outside.
 Two cyclists in full gear, who have peddled up from the bike lane running along the river’s bank, stare at the board by the bar’s door, announcing the menu of the day.

-Looming Waters is a project proposal by Tian Guoxin and Hannah O’Flynn for the Situated Practices for the Pluriverse 2026 residency program with Idensitat, in Barcelona.
+Looming Waters is a project by Tian Guoxin and Hannah O’Flynn for the SIT-RES 2026 residency program with Idensitat, in Barcelona.
 The project proposes a one year artistic research on the multiple textile histories woven through the Besòs river and its surrounding neighbourhoods.

 Catalunya began its industrialisation in 1830s, led by a textile industry fuelled by the new implementation of the steam engine.
 These new factories were sustained through huge amounts of imported Asturian and British coal, American cotton and the African slave labour that farmed it, as well as big waves of national migrant labour.
 This booming new textile industry was to transform the Catalan landscape, with industrial colonies appearing along its rivers and the exponential growth of its cities.
 Social structures were also transformed, with the formation of an new working class and industrial bourgeoisie, as well as the consequent configuration of worker and feminist movements.